-Upon your arrival at the Valencia Manises Airport (VLC), the responsible local coordinator will be waiting for you and will take you by public transport to Valencia where you will stay.
+Upon arrival at Valencia Manises Airport (VLC), the responsible local coordinator will be waiting for you and will take you by transport to Valencia where you will be staying.

-Depending on the time you arrive, you will have your orientation day.
-You will be given an overview of the activities and basic rules of the project, and you will be also informed about the places you can visit in your free time.
+Depending on what time you arrive, you will have the orientation day.
+You will be told in a general way about the activities and basic rules of the project.
+In addition, you will be guided about places you can visit in your free time.

-For your volunteering in Valencia, you must arrive at the Valencia Manises Airport (VLC), from where you will be transferred to the program or to your accommodation.
+For your volunteering in Valencia, the flight must have as final destination the airport of Valencia Manises (VLC), where you will be transferred accommodation chosen.

-In Valencia you will find many places to visit, here are some that you can’t miss if you travel to Spain.
+In Valencia you will find many places that you can visit, here we tell you some that you can not miss if you travel to Spain.

-If you would like to know a little more about the history of Valencia, we recommend the Old Town where you can find 3 very beautiful historical neighborhoods: the Pilar, the Mercat and Sant Francesc.
+You would like to know a little more about the history of Valencia, we recommend the Old Town where you can find 4 beautiful neighborhoods with as much history as: the Pilar, the Mercat and Sant Francesc.

-You also shouldn’t miss the fishing village of El Cabañal, to where you can take the tram or hire bicycles and visit the large white beaches of La Malvarrosa.
+You can’t miss the fishing district of El Cabañal where you will arrive with the tram or bicycles for rent to tour its large white beaches of the malvarrosa.

-If you’re into nightlife, Ruzafa is your neighborhood.
-It’s full of charming bars, which make it one of the most modern neighborhoods in Europe.
+If you’re into the night, your neighbourhood is Ruzafa, full of charming bars, making it one of the most modern neighbourhoods in Europe.